rDock/2006.2

 Make

-sure that any non-standard atom names and substructure names are defined in $RBT_ROOT/data/sf/RbtIonicAtoms.prm
+sure that any non-standard atom names and substructure names are defined in $RBT_ROOT/data/sf/RbtIonicAtoms.prm in order for the assignment of distributed formal

 charges to work correctly.